trouni/workshop-chrome-extension/README.md

 ```

 Awesome!
 You should now be able to click on the extension's icon, then click on the 'Cheesify Page' button to run our cheesify script.
-I have also included a basic 'font picker' script for you to play around if you'd like to experiment more with passing messages between the popup and content script.

 ---